pixelpassion/drf-saas-starter/docs/email.rst

 In production
 =============

-django-saas-starter uses django-anymail to stay flexible, it uses the `Sendgrid <https://www.sendgrid.com/>`_ adapter but it can be switched for Mailgun etc.
+drf-saas-starter uses django-anymail to stay flexible, it uses the `Sendgrid <https://www.sendgrid.com/>`_ adapter but it can be switched for Mailgun etc.

 For Sendgrid you need to set::